 An easy-read version of the first Mental Health Transformation Programme newsletter: https://suffolkordinarylives.co.uk/resources/suffolk-alliance-mental-health-transformation-programme-february-2020-newsletter/ The transformation programme aims to improve the mental health services in Suffolk.
 There will be a regular easy-read version of the newsletter to keep people up to date with the work done so far.
 You can find it on the resources section of the website.

 Suffolk People First

 20th September 2019

-Members of the Suffolk Learning Disability Partnership Board attended Suffolk People First, a county-wide event aimed at empowering people with learning disabilities and/or autism.
+Suffolk People First is a county-wide event aimed at empowering people with learning disabilities and/or autism.
 Important topics covered at the event included the Mental Health Alliance’s A Very Different Conversation and information about next year’s Transport Policy consultation.

 Health & Wellbeing Board Strategy refresh

 6th September 2019

 An easy-read version of the Health & Wellbeing Board Strategy refresh was created.